warpdotdev/workflows/README.md

 ## Contributing

 Contributions are always welcome!
 If you have a workflow that would be useful to many Warp users, feel free to send a PR to add a Workflow spec.

-The existing preset files should serve as an example for the format, while the a more comprehensive description of the file format is available in [FORMAT.md](FORMAT.md).
-Please request a review from someone on the Warp team once a PR is ready for review.
+Look at the [contributing guide](CONTRIBUTING.md) for more details.